ccg-v/inception/README.md

 ---------------------------

-## 7. Ensuring persistent data: **Mounts**
+## 7. Mounts: Sharing and keeping persistent data

 Containers are ephemeral, their data vanishes when they're removed.
-If you want to persist data, or share files between your host and the container, you need *mounts*.
+If you want to persist data, or share files between your host and the container, you need **mounts**.

+Mounts are a way to manage and store data separately from the containers themselves.
+They provide a means to store and share files and directories that can persist during the container's lifetime.

+Furthermore, mounts enable data sharing among multiple containers.
+For instance, you can create a mount and attach it to different containers running different services, allowing them to access and manipulate the shared data.
+This promotes modularity and flexibility in your Docker setup.

-Docker has three main types:
+Docker has three main types of mounts:
  - **Bind mounts**
  - **Volumes**
  - **Tmpfs**

-# 7.1 Bind Mount: You pick the folder
+### 7.1 Bind Mount: You pick the folder

 By default host directories are not available in the container file system , but with **bind mounts** we can access the host filesystem. **Bind mount** is a way to connect or link a directory or file from your computer’s file system to a specific location inside a Docker container.

-Usage:
+Usage in Docker CLI:

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`docker run -v /host/path:/path/in/container image:tag`